10up/headstartwp/docs/documentation/02 - Data Fetching/caching.md

 This is a function that will get called after retrieving data from the cache and can be used to modify the response.

 ### beforeSet
-This is a function that will get called before storing data in the cache and can be used to modfy the data that is going to be cached.
+This is a function that will get called before storing data in the cache and can be used to modify the data that is going to be cached.
 This can be used to remove things that should not be cached.

 As an example, you might want to remove particular fields from the cache and always calculate it dynamically with `afterGet`.